Moot Court 2015

 Eric Hing is a Senior Legal Editor at Judicata, a legal technology company that aims to reinvent legal research.
 Prior to joining Judicata, he was a staff attorney at the United States Court of Appeals for the Ninth Circuit, where he worked on criminal and habeas appeals.
-Eric has also worked at the Office of the County Counsel in Santa Clara County, and clerked for the Honorable William Alsup of the Northern District of California and the Honorable Harry Pregerson of the Ninth Circuit.
+Eric has also worked at the Office of the County Counsel in Santa Clara County, and he clerked for the Honorable William Alsup of the Northern District of California and the Honorable Harry Pregerson of the Ninth Circuit.
 Eric received his JD from UC Davis School of Law and a BA in Business Economics from UCLA.

+Bob Kane graduated from the University of California, Berkeley in 1973 with a BA in Conservation of Natural Resources and a BA in History, Phi Beta Kappa.
+He received his JD from University of California, Davis in 1976, was elected to the Order of the Coif, and was an editor of the Law Review.
+Mr. Kane served as an intern at the San Mateo District Attorney’s Office and for U.S. District Court Judge Thomas MacBride in Sacramento.
 Since graduating from law school, he has been in private practice in San Francisco and Tahoe City.
-He is currently a sole practitioner in San Francisco engaged in civil and criminal litigation and the general practice of law involving trial, appellate and transaction work.
-Bob has numerous publications to his credit.
+He is currently a sole practitioner in San Francisco engaged in civil and criminal litigation and the general practice of law involving trial, appellate and transactional work.
+Mr. Kane has numerous publications to his credit.
 He is a member of the California and Hawaii Bars.
 He also serves as a superior court judge pro tem, arbitrator and mediator, and is active in local nonprofits.
 He is the former President of the Board of Housing Rights and a former member of the Board of Legal Services of Northern California.

 Catalina was a Pretester and a Reader for the State Bar of California, Committee of Bar Examiners, and she taught LW&R at UC Hastings from 1983-1985.
 Ms. Lozano was a Deputy State Public Defender from 1986-1988, and she argued cases before the First, Third, Fifth and Sixth District Courts of Appeal.
 She won reversals for many clients, and several of her cases have been published in the California Appellate Reporter.

 Catalina taught Trial Advocacy II (Business Litigation) at UC Hastings for two years and in 1994, Ms. Lozano resumed teaching LW&R and Moot Court.
 She has taught legal writing to UC Hastings LEOP students, and to paralegal students at Sonoma State University and San Francisco State University.
-In 2014, Ms. Lozano was honored by UC Hastings’ La Raza Law Students Association as an alumna of the year, and she gave the keynote address at the 2014 Hastings LRLSA graduation.
+In 2014, Ms. Lozano was honored by UC Hastings’ La Raza Law Students Association as Alumna of the Year, and she gave the keynote address at the 2014 Hastings LRLSA graduation.
 Ms. Lozano is a member of the San Francisco La Raza Lawyers Association, the Association of Latino Marin Attorneys, and the Hispanic National Bar Association.

 Allison worked briefly for the San Francisco Superior Court as a Legal Research Assistant and then moved to the San Francisco District Attorney’s Office in September 2000.
 Allison began working in the Writs and Appeals Unit, where she handled a variety of serious and complex cases.